How and why to avoid underinsurance

 What are the consequences of underinsurance?

 The most obvious risk is that you won’t have enough cover to repair or replace your home or contents if a claim needs to be made for an insured event.
-While smaller claims that are isolated to a small portion of your house or only for a few select items may be covered, a larger incident – like a fire, storm*, or particularly efficient theft – may exceed a low sum-insured threshold.
+While smaller claims that are isolated to a small portion of your house or only for a few select items may be covered by a low sum insured, a larger incident – like a fire, storm*, or theft – may cause significant financial loss.

 Ensure you have the right level of cover